thoth-tech/documentation/docs/Splashkit/Extensions/MINGW64 automated installation/Understanding MinGW.md

    multiple operating systems with minimal modifications.

-3. **Open-Source and Free:** MinGW is an open-source project, which means that it is freely available and can be modified and distributed according to the terms of its license.
+3. **Open-Source and Free:** MinGW is an open-source project, which means that it is freely available and can be modified and distributed according to the terms of its licence.

 4. **Compatibility with Existing Tools:** MinGW integrates well with existing tools and libraries from the GNU project, providing developers with a wide range of resources and utilities to